cpelsser/rust-mdbook/src/exercises/course-1/course1/afternoon.md

-# Day 1: Afternoon Exercises
+# Course 1: Afternoon Exercises

 We will look at two things: